cockroachdb/docs/src/current/v23.1/sso-db-console.md

 ## Provision an OAuth client using Google Cloud Platform (GCP)

-These steps demonstrate how to enable SSO authentication for the DB Console on a [local secure cluster]({% link {{ page.version.version }}/secure-a-cluster.md %}) using [Google's OAuth 2.0](https://developers.google.com/identity/protocols/oauth2) implementation.
+These steps demonstrate how to create an OIDC auth client to use for SSO authentication to the DB Console, using Google Cloud Platform.

 1. Open the [Credentials page](https://console.developers.google.com/apis/credentials) for your account at Google APIs.